Skip to main content

 If the participant has the app on their phone and they are using the most recent version of the app, the blue button will say "Open"

 Once the participant downloads or opens the app, they will be instructed to go back to the PlaybookUX app to review the tasks and questions you've provided.
-During the study they will be switching between the app they are reviewing (in this use case the Peloton app) and the PlaybookUX (which will record their screen and voice while providing the tasks/questions you've set up for them).
+During the study, they will be switching between the app they are reviewing (in this case, the Peloton app) and PlaybookUX, which will record their screen and voice while providing the tasks and questions you've set up for them.

 With Android mobile app studies, the UX button will be overlaid on top of the app.